forrestjgq/lsp/thread/pwpt/pthread5.md

 > Distinguishing those that have feathers, and bite,
 > From those that have whiskers, and scratch.

-So far, when we created threads, or dynamically initialized mutexes and condition variables, we have usually used the pointer value NULL as the second argument.
+So far, when we created threads, or dynamically initialized mutexes and condition variables, we have usually used the pointer value `NULL` as the second argument.
 That argument is actually a pointer to an attributes object.
-The value NULL indicates that Pthreads should assume the default value for all attributes- just as it does when statically initializing a mutex or condition variable.
+The value `NULL` indicates that Pthreads should assume the default value for all attributes-just as it does when statically initializing a mutex or condition variable.

 An attributes object is an extended argument list provided when you initialize an object.
 It allows the main interfaces (for example, `pthread_create`) to be relatively simple, while allowing "expert" capability when you need it.
 Later POSIX standards will be able to add options without requiring source changes to existing code.
 In addition to standard attributes provided by Pthreads, an implementation can provide specialized options without creating nonstandard parameters.

 You can think of an attributes object as a private structure.
 You read or write the "members" of the structure by calling special functions, rather than by accessing public member names.
-For example, you read the stacksize attribute from a thread attributes object by calling `pthread_attr_getstacksize`, or write it by calling `pthread_attr_setstacksize`.
+For example, you read the *stacksize* attribute from a thread attributes object by calling `pthread_attr_getstacksize`, or write it by calling `pthread_attr_setstacksize`.

-In a simple implementation of Pthreads the type `pthread_attr_t` might be a typedef struct and the get and set functions might be macros to read or write members of the variable.
+In a simple implementation of Pthreads the type `pthread_attr_t` might be a `typedef struct` and the get and set functions might be macros to read or write members of the variable.
 Another implementation might allocate memory when you initialize an attributes object, and it may implement the get and set operations as real functions that perform validity checking.

 Threads, mutexes, and condition variables each have their own special attributes object type.
 Respectively, the types are `pthread_attr_t`, `pthread_mutexattr_t`, and `pthread_condattr_t`.